firebase/FirebaseUI-iOS/README.md

 FirebaseDataSource | Generic superclass to create a custom data source

 ### FirebaseUI Auth
-Provides authentication helpers as well as concrete implementations for Facebook, Google, Twitter, and Firbase email/password, plus a headful UI that handles auth state and error conditions.
+Provides authentication providers as well as concrete implementations for Facebook, Google, Twitter, and Firbase email/password, plus a headful UI that handles auth state and error conditions.
 Skip to the [Auth API overview](https://github.com/firebase/firebaseui-ios#firebaseui-core-api) for more information.

 Class  | Description
 ------------- | -------------
-FirebaseAuthHelper | Generic superclass for authentication helpers FirebaseFacebookAuthHelper | Allows for one method login to Facebook FirebaseGoogleAuthHelper | Allows for one method login to Google FirebaseTwitterAuthHelper | Allows for one method login to Twitter FirebasePasswordAuthHelper | Allows for one method login to Firebases email/password authentication FirebaseLoginViewController | Flexible headful UI which handles login, logout, and error conditions from all identity providers
+FirebaseAuthProvider | Generic superclass for authentication providers FirebaseFacebookAuthProvider | Allows for one method login to Facebook FirebaseGoogleAuthProvider | Allows for one method login to Google FirebaseTwitterAuthProvider | Allows for one method login to Twitter FirebasePasswordAuthProvider | Allows for one method login to Firebases email/password authentication FirebaseLoginViewController | Flexible headful UI which handles login, logout, and error conditions from all identity providers

 For a more in-depth explanation of each of the above, check the usage instructions below or read the [docs](https://firebaseui.firebaseapp.com/docs/ios/index.html).